 +

-Zygosity options
+Zygosity terms

 Heterozygous